 Remaining in healthy recovery can be challenging even within your normal routine.
-Travel can make recovery more challenging still.
-You can enjoy travel while still maintaining your sobriety and developing your coping skills further.
+Travel can make maintaining recovery even more difficult.
+You can enjoy travel while protecting your sobriety and developing your coping skills further.

-While travel does present temptations everyday life might not, it also offers an unparalleled opportunity to strengthen your addiction recovery and discover how far you have come.
+While travel does present temptations that everyday life may not, it also offers an unparalleled opportunity to strengthen your addiction recovery and discover how far you have come.
 Here are five strategies for staying sober while traveling.

 1. Understand Your Triggers and Plan How to Cope